Building Loyalty: What We Can Learn From Amazon Prime

 According to Business Insider, Amazon’s Prime membership program now counts 80 million members in the US, up from 58 million at the end of Q1 2016, according to new estimates from Consumer Intelligence Research Partners (CIRP).
 Unsurprisingly, the study found, Prime members tend to spend more with Amazon than non-Prime members.
 Prime members spend $1,300 per year with the e-commerce giant, on average, compared with $700 for non-Prime members.

-Amazon has used Prime to solve a problem that most e-commerce businesses struggle with; repeat purchases.
+Over the course of its history, Amazon has used Prime to solve a problem that most e-commerce businesses struggle with; repeat purchases.
 Amazon Prime customers are the most valuable customers that Amazon has.
 They spend more and use Amazon more often than non-Prime customers.

 CNBC indicates that Amazon Prime customers are valuable.
 Prime subscribers purchase items from its site more than three times a month on average, compared with two times a month for non-members.
 They also generate 80 percent higher profit than non-subscribers, Blackledge estimates.